 S. Schultz wishes to have Fire Chief spell new employee’s name correctly which should be Allen Davidson.
 S. Schultz pulls Sheriff report.
 All others approved by consent.
 S. Schultz directs those to view the Sheriff report that spoke to Canine appreciation highlighted and will be at the Petoskey Stone festival doing a demonstration at Barnes Park Memorial Weekend.

-Planning Commission Report by Bill Petersen.
+DEPUTY SUPERVISOR Report by Bill Petersen.
 Road work completed at township.
 Did ride along with Bert Thompson and learned a great deal.
 Will probably be looking to renew the millage and provided details regarding lifespan of roads and the need for complete reconstruction of our portion of W. Torch Lake Dr. A. Martel asks about March meeting regarding the drainage and why Mr. Petersen went to one bidder.
 A. Martel reports that another contractor came in and asked why he wasn’t allowed to bid.
 Mr. Martel would like to see more bids in the future.
 B. Petersen reported when it came time to commence on this project; conditions such as taking weather into account, an under cost estimate and the fact that we needed to complete on an emergent basis is why it was awarded.
 K. Windiate asks for clarification of parking spots work at the Day Park in regards to RV parking.
 This is not part of Mr. Petersen’s report.
 R. Service clarified.
 S. Schultz spoke to millage that B. Petersen referenced with this being the final year.
 B. Petersen anticipates a complete report and outlay of plans so that everyone can see and hold Township accountable for projects.

 B. Cook Motion to accept pulled reports as presented/K. Windiate seconded.
 Passed 5-0.